-The City of Charlottesville's water is treated and monitored by the Rivanna Water & Sewer Authority.
+The City of Charlottesville’s water is treated and monitored by the Rivanna Water and Sewer Authority (RWSA).
 The water quality meets all the standards in place by the Safe Water Drinking Act, EPA, and Virginia Health Department.
 RWSA collects and tests hundreds of samples hourly, daily, monthly, quarterly, and annually to ensure the quality of your water.

 Drinking water has recently been the topic in the national and local news.
 We wish to assure our customers and the community that RWSA, ACSA, and the City are committed to providing safe, high-quality water.